fajarlabs/scrapy/README.md

 # How to start project scrapy
 https://doc.scrapy.org/en/latest/intro/tutorial.html

-scrapy startproject tutorial
+scrapy startproject tutorial <br >

-and go to folder,
+and go to folder, <br >
-cd tutorial/spiders
+cd tutorial/spiders <br >

-example like this one, how to run this script. scrapy runspider toscrape.py
+example like this one, how to run this script. <br >
+scrapy runspider toscrape.py